harryosmar/what-do-i-learn-today/08-06-2019/readme.md

 }
 ```

-Before getting start, what need to know
+Before getting started, what need to know

 ```
 var a;